-Broome Hovercraft – This is a very different way to see Broome, take a hovercraft over Roebuck Bay and land on the Roebuck Bay tidal flat for any other opportunity to discover dinosaur footprints and view the wildlife.
+Broome Hovercraft – This is a very different way to see Broome, take a boat ride on a shallow crat over Roebuck Bay and land on the Roebuck Bay tidal flat for any other opportunity to discover dinosaur footprints and view the wildlife.
 At very low tides you may also view the wrecks of the WWII Flying boats or you may prefer a glass of bubbly at sunset tour.
 Suit the tour that suits you.

 (Broome Hovercraft on mudflats – Credit: Judy Purkiss)